 - Any additional costs needed to finish the course, such as those for study abroad, projects, theses, etc.

-When seeking any loan, documentation is crucial.
-Lenders typically require the following documents:
+When seeking an education loan in India, documentation is crucial.
+Lenders typically require the following documents.

 - A letter of acceptance from the school